You provide an important service to every client. Now, it’s time to defend your own image with attorney reputation management.

 But, you might also face attacks due to cases you don’t even accept.
 Sometimes, you might even be attacked by people you don’t even remember meeting.

 For example, you might meet with a client who has a poor chance of winning a case, and you might explain that fact in a face-to-face meeting using the clearest, firmest words at your disposal.
 To you, it’s ethical and honest.
 To the client, however, it might seem a little mean and spiteful.
-And that client might discuss the whole event on Yelp.
+And that client might discuss the whole event on Google My Business.

 That’s what may have happened to an Illinois lawyer who met with a client in 2009.
-It seems as though the client met this lawyer just once, and after that meeting, and the client deemed the lawyer, “disrespectful and all-around flat rude” in a Yelp review.
+It seems as though the client met this lawyer just once, and after that meeting, and the client deemed the lawyer, “disrespectful and all-around flat rude” in one online review.

 Managing Law Firm Reputation Online